danbev/learning-openssl/notes/elliptic-curve.md

 s = (77)(2⁻¹) = (77 mod 17)(2⁻¹ mod 17)
 s = (77)(2⁻¹) = (9)(2⁻¹ mod 17)
-Now we have to find the modular inverse of 2⁻¹ mod 17 Recall that 2⁻¹ mod 17 is asking for a number k such that 2k = 1 (mod 17) {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16}
+Now we have to find the modular inverse 2⁻¹ mod 17 Recall that 2⁻¹ mod 17 is asking for a number k such that 2k = 1 (mod 17) {0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16}
 2 * 0 mod 17 = 0